What Are the Duties of a Professional Basketball Player?

 Private Information

 Players are contractually obligated to keep information that pertains to the team and its business to themselves.
-This can be tricky, because players are contractually obligated to be available to the media.
+This can be tricky, because players are contractually obligated to be available to the media, especially in big markets like Chicago and New York.
 However, they may never talk about proprietary information that pertains to the inner workings of the team because if they give this information out, it could give an opponent or competing business organization an edge.

 Injuries